 621 rooms.
 1700 Epcot Resorts Boulevard, Lake Buena Vista 32830; phone (407) 934-7000, fax (407) 934-3450.
 Check-in 3 p.m.; Check-out 11 a.m.

-Recently renovated guest room offer a more contemporary look with luxury cruise ship cabin look.
+Recently renovated guest rooms offer a more contemporary look with luxury cruise ship cabin look.
 Rooms are fairly spacious at 400 square feet with either two queen-size beds or one king, with room under each to store luggage, with a beige daybed sporting brass nailhead accents and fronted with a nice-sized coffee table.
 Blue and white headboards accent beds covered in white sheeting, but are in need of a bed runner and a throw pillow or two, something I hope will be added soon.
 Rooms are fairly spacious at 400 square feet.
 Other furnishings include a wood and granite desk, porthole-style mirror, and a nautical-style bureau with a large wall-mounted flat-screen TV above, and for the first time in a standard room at a Deluxe Disney resort are wood floors throughout in lieu of carpeting.
 The doors leading to the patio or balcony are covered in Disney-inspired constellation themed navy curtains.
 By the bath is a spacious closet area with a neat fold-down ironing board.
 Doors lead to a private balcony or patio with a variety of views.
 The faux marble bath vanity holds double sinks, hair dryer and lighted makeup mirror, H2O+ Sea Marine bath products, and, most exciting of all, great lighting.
-There is a separate tub and commode area with a frosted door; some rooms come with a bathtub but are on request only.
+There is a separate tub and shower area with a frosted door; some rooms come with a bathtub but are on request only.
 Amenities include an iron and ironing board, Keurig coffeemaker, small refrigerator, and electronic safe.